Conflux-Chain/conflux-documentation/docs/general/blockchain-security/create-wallet.md

 There are various wallet types, including:

-- PC wallets: Installed on personal computers, suitable for frequent traders
+- PC wallets: Software applications installed on personal computers, suitable for frequent traders offering comprehensive features and control.

-- Browser extension wallets: Convenient for users who often interact with DApps
+- Browser extension wallets: Plugins integrated directly into web browsers.
+These are designed for convenient interaction with decentralized applications (DApps).

-- Mobile wallets: Access anywhere, ideal for frequent small transactions
+- Mobile wallets: Applications installed on smartphones.
+They are utilized for accessing funds anywhere and are ideal for frequent small transactions.

-- Hardware wallets: The most secure option, best for storing large amounts
+- Hardware wallets: Dedicated physical devices for offline storage of cryptocurrencies.
+These serve as the most secure option for storing large amounts of assets.

-- Web wallets: No installation required, but lower security
+- Web wallets: Online wallet services accessed through web browsers.
+They are employed for situations requiring no installation, but offer lower security and are suitable for small amounts and temporary use.

 Consider the following factors when choosing: